-2.4 The requirement to prepare an SCI was introduced in the Planning and Compulsory Purchase Act 2004 and we adopted our first SCI in July 2006.
-A revised SCI was adopted by the Council on 18 September 2014.
-Subsequently a minor factual update was made to para 2.16 of the SCI and so the SCI was updated in January 2015 to reflect this small change.

-2.5 The SCI is kept under regular review (through our Annual Monitoring Reports and Minerals and Waste Annual Monitoring Reports) and will be changed when necessary to correct factual changes not material to its content.
+- The requirement to prepare an SCI was introduced in the Planning and Compulsory Purchase Act 2004 and we adopted our first SCI in July 2006.
+A revised SCI was adopted by the Council on 18 September 2014 and was subsequently updated in January 2015 to reflect a small factual change.
+A further revised SCI was adopted on 9 January 2020, replacing the SCI adopted in 2014. - The SCI is kept under regular review (through our Annual Monitoring Reports and Minerals and Waste Annual Monitoring Reports) and will be changed when necessary to correct factual changes not material to its content.